cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 ![Submit request to faucet](/academy/4-my-own-chain/images/faucet-request-1.png)

-Then return to the main page, you should see your new assets:
+When you return to the main page, you should see your new assets:

 ![My Keplr account with tokens](/academy/4-my-own-chain/images/ignite-vue-keplr-with-tokens.png)

 From here, you can send tokens around.
-You can also ask `"10stake"` from the faucet, if you recall the name of the tokens from `config.yml`.
+You can also ask for `"10stake"` from the faucet, if you recall the name of the tokens from `config.yml`.

 There is not much else to do.
 After all, this is the Cosmos BaseApp.
 Ignite will continue scaffolding this GUI as your Checkers project advances.

 <HighlightBox type="note">

-Keplr is also able to import Alice and Bob, i.e. the accounts that Ignite created.
+Keplr is also able to import Alice and Bob (i.e. the accounts that Ignite created).
 Use Keplr's <kbd>+Add account</kbd> feature.
 This is a convenient way to bypass having to use the faucet.
 You will need to use Alice's mnemonic, which you can find in the output of the `ignite chain serve` command.

-If you do not see the mnemonic, it is because the mnemonic was shown to you the first time you ran the command and you did not copy it.
+If you do not see the mnemonic, that is because the mnemonic was shown to you the first time you ran the command and you did not copy it.
 If so, reset with `ignite chain serve --reset-once`.

 Now you should see the balance of Alice's account and can act on her behalf.